zivz/weatherapp_codelab/codelab.md

 ```

 Negative:
-`fetchData()` is a function in our View Controller we'll handle later. no worries.
+`fetchData()` is a function in our WeatherVC we'll handle later. no worries.

 #### Dealing with Errors
 Checking our errors handling in the beginning, we already took care of: